USCbiostats/fmcmc/README.md

     ## par3 3.978 4.070 4.101 4.102 4.226

-While the summary statistics look very good (we got very close to the original parameters), the trace of the parameters looks vary bad (poor mixing).
+While the summary statistics look very good (we got very close to the original parameters), the trace of the parameters looks very bad (poor mixing).
 We can re-run the algorithm changing the scale parameter in the `kernel_normal` function.
-In order to do so, we can simply pass `ans` as the `initial` argument so that the function starts from the last point of that chain:
+To do so, we can pass `ans` as the `initial` argument so that the function starts from the last point of that chain:

 ``` r
 ans <- MCMC(